Spectromancer

 Spectromancer (Спектромансер) is a computer game developed by Apus Software and Three Donkeys LLC.
 The game was released in October 2008.
-The expansion League of Heroes, Truth & Beauty, and Gathering of Power are upgrade to the game rather than a stand-alone expansion and were released respectively at 2010, 2011, and 2013.
+The expansions League of Heroes, Truth & Beauty, and Gathering of Power are upgrades to the game rather than stand-alone expansions and, were released in 2010, 2011, and 2013, respectively.

 The game was developed by Magic: The Gathering creator Richard Garfield, Alexey Stankevich (creator of Astral Tournament and Astral Masters) and Skaff Elias.
 Spectromancer's gameplay revolves around a playing-card dynamic.
 In the single-player campaign, the player traverses a mythical world collecting various cards to use in duels.
-There is also an online arena, where a player can duel other players, and a high score list. in January 2015 a champion tournament was created, in which the best players competed.
-The tournament was won by Plynx, second place for GrimJ0ker, third Krugopryad.
+There is also an online arena, where a player can duel other players, and a high score list.
+Monthly online tournaments were hosted from February 2013 through June 2016, in which the best players of the game competed.

 Unlike most collectible card games, players do not construct a deck before the game starts.
 Instead, at the beginning of each duel, each player is randomly given twenty cards, four from each of five elements.
 (The four classical elements, plus a fifth element of the player's choice.)
 These cards vary in mana cost and function.
 Each turn, the player gains one mana in each element, and may play a single card.
 Playing a card does not cause it to become "used"; there is no concept of a hand or a discard pile.
 The game ends once one player succeeds in bringing the other player's life total down to 0.

-The free trial offers the full single player mode, and online mode currently with limited number of player versus player duels per day.
+The free trial offers the full single player mode, and a limited online player versus player mode.
 The full, purchased version offers twelve classes as of 1.2, with their corresponding specialties.

-Jagdish Chanda has developed the flash version of this game in 2009, 2010 and 2011.
-All three version of the flash were a big hit among the web game.
+In 2020, the developer released the game engine's source code under an open source software license, the BSD-license, on GitHub.

-In 2020 the developer released the game engine's source code under an open source software license, the BSD-license, on GitHub.
+In 2022, the DRM code was removed from the Gathering of Power version of the game, along with some changes to make the game more accessible on modern computers.